Physician assistant: New Zealand

 In February 2015, Health Workforce New Zealand completed a Phase-2 trial of PAs who worked for a period of two years (2013–2015) in four clinical settings.
 Specifically, the sites included one rural emergency department and three primary care settings (two rural and one urban) located on the North and South Islands of New Zealand.
 At conclusion of the trial, several clinics continued to employ PAs while the process of health regulation makes its way through the government bureaucracy.

 In April 2025, the Medical Council of New Zealand announced its plan to regulate PAs.

+In June 2026, the Council announced that it is going to regulate PAs from October this year.

 United Kingdom

 Physician assistants (PAs) were introduced to the UK in 2003 with two US-trained PAs joining two GP practices in Tipton, West Midlands.
 Two years later, the UK Association of Physician Assistants (UKAPA) was formed as the professional body for the role.
 Between 2006 and 2008, the Scottish government piloted US-trained PAs in primary care, orthopaedics, emergency medicine, and intermediate care.
-The first UK-based courses started in 2008 in Wolverhampton, Birmingham, and Coventry.
+The first large scale UK-based courses started in 2008 in Wolverhampton and Birmingham.
+There had previously been pilot programmes in Hertfordshire, Wolverhampton and St George's between 2004 and 2006 with cohorts in single figures.
+By 2011, there were only two active PA courses in the UK based at St George's and Aberdeen with a new enrolment total of 35 students.
+The courses based in Hertfordshire, Birmingham, and Wolverhampton had closed.

 Training is through a two-year MSc or PgDip in Physician Associate Studies.
 As of 2025, there are 33 universities who run PA courses approved by the General Medical Council (GMC).
 Four of which have approval with conditions.
+By June 2026, 22 PA courses had either been suspended or closed following the Leng Review.

 The UKAPA voted to change the profession's name to "physician associate" in 2013 after being advised by the then government that being "assistants" would limit their ability to be regulated.
 In the UK, PAs are a dependent profession and must be under the supervision of a named senior doctor.
 They are legally not allowed to prescribe medications or request ionising radiation.
 There is no nationally agreed scope of practice for PAs in the UK.
 A number of organisations have suggested scopes of practices including the British Medical Association (BMA), RCGP, and the RCP.
 The High Court of Justice stated that PAs could be considered "medical professionals" and have similar standards placed on them as doctors but clarified that PAs were "not medically qualified" after a judicial review requested by the BMA in April 2025.